5and5/BO2-Remix/README.md

 * Leaper rounds always happen every 4 rounds
 * Camping in the shaft is limited to 5 minutes at a time

+### Buried
+* Pack-a-punch camo replaced with Mob of the Dead animated camo

 ### Origins
 * Ice and Wind Staffs are in the box
 * Shovels given on spawn